 For indigenous performances, check out the world-famous Bangarra.
 The Bangarra Dance Theatre on Hickson Road is a centre that tells the story of ancient and modern Aboriginal dreamtime through dance.

 Just down the road is the Sydney Theatre Company.
 Expect a choice of classical work mixed with plays by up-and-coming Australian writers.

 Belvoir Street Theatre is an iconic venue in Sydney.
-20 Questions, a cabaret and a talkshow rolled into one, will run throughout winter from 7 April to 11 August.
 Each night a new mystery guest from the exemplary roll-call of Indigenous performers is asked 20 questions.
 The questions are the same every night, but the answers will be very different.
 The idea is that out of this simple set-up comes a big, rich modern dreaming of story and song – and a better understanding of how much more there is still to tell.

 The Enmore Theatre is also home to some of the finest Australian-written and directed.
 As well as plays and bands, comedians perform regularly, and it's a great spot to discover up-and-coming talent.